 'economic abuse' - this includes controlling someone's possessions or how they earn or spend money

-Domestic violence and abuse can include harassment, stalking, female genital mutilation, forced marriage and honour-based abuse.
+Domestic abuse can happen to men or women.
+It can include harassment, stalking, female genital mutilation, forced marriage and 'honour-based' abuse.
 It can also include trafficking - get help if you think you've been trafficked.